rzuppur/rekordfix/README.md

 # RekordFix

-Finds tracks from Rekordbox collection that aren't in any playlists.
+- Finds tracks from Rekordbox collection that aren't in any playlists
+- Finds duplicate tracks in playlists